manjurulcis/ng4-validation/README.md

 ```

 # Issues
-If you see any issues please create an issue on github
+If you see any issues please create an issue on Github